 It’s a relatively low threshold which can be picked up on most audits and inspections.
 Therefore, it’s not unknown for enforcement officers to easily raise charges for FFI to cover their expenses, where previously the business owner would have received friendly advice and maybe a verbal warning to improve the situation before a re-visit.

-How can a business protect itself from a Material Breach and Fee for Intervention.
+How can a business protect itself from a breach of health and safety and Fee for Intervention?

 By ensuring that a business has certain checks and safeguards in place not only goes a long way ensuring compliance with the HSE, but makes the place of work safer, healthier and promotes a robust culture of health and safety which is always appreciated by the employees.